-Over the years I’ve perfected my formula for how I sell and market real estate in Southern California.
+Over the years, I’ve perfected my formula for how I sell and market real estate in Southern California.
 I’ve been through a lot, and have experienced all of the ups, downs and mistakes that have helped shape me into who I am today.

-Although I am only 33 years old, keep in mind… I have been doing this since I was a teenager.
-I was licensed at 19 years old just out of high school and I started apprenticing when I a little under 18 years old.
-I remember emailing the broker I was working for about real estate while I was sitting in class at Beverly High.
+Although I am only 34 years old, keep in mind… I have been doing this since I was a teenager.
+I was licensed at 19 years old just out of high school and I started apprenticing when I was a little under 18 years old.

-I’ve spent a ton of money and a lot of time doing things, which I later learned were either a complete waste of money or time.
-I know I’m not the only one who hates doing things that are unproductive.
+I’ve spent a ton of money and a lot of time doing things which I later learned were either a waste of money or a waste of time.
+I know I’m not the only one who hates to put time into something that is unproductive.

 Each house is a product.
-After being on Bravo for ten years, I used my personal brand to leverage the sale of each home that I sell, which increases it’s exposure tenfold.
+After being on Bravo for ten years, I also use my personal brand to leverage the sale of each home that I sell, which increases it’s exposure tenfold.

 So how do I make the most of each listing?